shicks/ahep/site/modules/2001-fireboat/index.md

 > For four days and nights the Harvey pumped water.
 {.nowrap}

 Assume the Harvey was pumping water at its maximum capacity (18,000 gallons per minute) for all four days and nights.
 How many gallons of water did the Harvey pump?
-(4 days x 24 hours/day x 60 minutes/hour 4 x 18,000 gallons/minute)
+(4 days x 24 hours/day x 60 minutes/hour x 18,000 gallons/minute = 103,680,000 gallons)

 Before the Harvey was recruited to put out fires, it was part of the 9/11 Boat Lift, rescuing people from the Museum of Jewish Heritage in Battery Park and dropping them off at Pier 40 along the Hudson River.
 Assuming the Harvey traveled at its top speed, how long was the round trip  travel time if the distance between Battery Park and Pier 40 was 2.5 miles?
 (15 minutes or ¼ of an hour; round trip = 5 miles; 20 miles/hour = 5 miles/?
 5/20 = x hours ).